Amir-Pers/University-DB-Project/README.md

 ## 🗃️ Database Design

-The database is implemented using **Microsoft SQL Server**.
+The project uses **PostgreSQL** as its relational database management system.

-The project uses relational database concepts including:
+The database design makes use of:

 * Primary Keys
 * Foreign Keys